bhenndricks/23cfeatures/draft-lab/draft-lab.md

 ## Task 1: Grant Priveledges to users

-1. Grant select/insert/update/delete  priveldges on the inventory_no_reservation table to u1
+1. Grant select/insert/update/delete  priveldges on the inventory_no_reservations table to u1

 ````
 <copy>
-GRANT SELECT, INSERT, UPDATE, DELETE ON s1.inventory_no_reservation TO u1;
+GRANT SELECT, INSERT, UPDATE, DELETE ON s1.inventory_no_reservations TO u1;
 </copy>
 ````